shahabofficialkhan/LEARNING/README.md

 # LEARNING
-this is My learning GitHub repository in which I am daily posting my learning. i add my OOPS Day 1 of Week 1 in it i add my oops pratice question inheritnace as well
+this is My learning GitHub repository in which I am daily posting my learning. i add my OOPS Day 1 of Week 1 in it i add my oops pratice question and inheritnace question as weel